Marine Operations Force: Ops MV Paulijing

-22 August 2005: A hijacked ship belonging to a Hong Kong citizen has entered the Straits of Malacca, after investigation, the ship was actually reported missing in 2003 in the waters Batam, Indonesia.
-At first, the ship will be detected by the Marine Police Force.
-Marine Police Force received information at about 9.00 am yesterday that the ship MV Natris trusted and has changed its name to MV Paulijing enter the Straits of Malacca and was on his way from Khandra, India to Port of Ho Chi Minh City, Vietnam.
-Responding on information, the Marine Police Force have sent four Marine Police Force patrol vessels which were approaching the ship at about 10 am yesterday, ordered the captain of the ship was to stop.
+22 August 2005: A hijacked ship belonging to a Hong Kong citizen entered the Straits of Malacca.
+After investigations, the ship was actually reported missing in 2003 in the waters of Batam, Indonesia.
+At first, the ship was detected by the Marine Police Force who received information at about 9.00 am that the ship MV Natris trusted and has changed its name to MV Paulijing to enter the Straits of Malacca and was on its way from Khandra, India to Port of Ho Chi Minh City, Vietnam.
+Responding on information, the Marine Police Force sent four Marine Police Force patrol vessels which were approaching the ship at about 10 am yesterday, and ordered the captain of the ship to stop.
 However, the captain of the MV Paulijing refused to heed to the order and continued to head south.

-At the same time, five officers and (32) members of 69 Commando counter-terrorist operators were flown to Kukup, Pontian, Johore at about 5 pm yesterday.
-From Sultan Ismail Airport, Senai, the unit brought by helicopter and they were briefed by the Deputy Superintendent of Police Mohd Yazib Bin Abd Aziz.
-At 11 pm, Marine Police Force and 69 Commando to Pulau Pisang and ready to respond at the appropriate time until at about 3:20 am of 69 Commandos and the Marine Police Force Special Tactical Unit (UNGERIN) managed to board and capture the ship.
+At the same time, five officers and (32) members of the 69 Commando counter-terrorist operators were flown to Kukup, Pontian, Johor at about 5 pm yesterday.
+From Sultan Ismail Airport, Senai, the unit was brought by helicopter and they were briefed by the Deputy Superintendent of Police Mohd Yazib Bin Abd Aziz.
+At 11 pm, the Marine Police Force and 69 Commando were sent to Pulau Pisang and were ready to respond at the appropriate time until at about 3:20 am, when the 69 Commandos and the Marine Police Force Special Tactical Unit (UNGERIN) managed to board and capture the ship.